 What credit score do you need for an inheritance loan?

 Most lenders require a credit score of 650 or higher for an inheritance loan.
-Lower scores may still qualify but at significantly higher interest rates, often 15% to 20% APR or more.
+Lower scores may still qualify but at much higher interest rates, often 15% to 20% APR or more.
 An inheritance advance has no credit score requirement because approval is based on the estate's assets, not your personal finances.

 What happens to an inheritance advance if probate takes 3 years?